Photographing Sacred Places | Heiligenkreuz Abbey, Austria

 My visit to Heiligenkreuz Abbey was on a bright, sunny day.
 Situated near the Austrian capital the drive through the Vienna woods, known as the Wienerwald, made for a very enjoyable trip.

 Founded in 1133 by St. Leopold III The abbey is a lovely, peaceful place.
 The oldest and continuously active Cistercian monastery in the world it was visited by Pope Benedict XVI in 2007.

 Regarded as one of the most beautiful monasteries in the world it offers the photographer numerous opportunities.
 However, as it's only possible to enter the monastery as part of a tour, I had to make my photos immediately after the rest of the group had left each of the numerous spaces we visited.
 I then had to hurry along and catch up before repeating the process at the next location.
-To do justice to this most wonderful place a tripod, more time and a more contemplated approach are needed.
-But we do what we can with the opportunities available to us.

 The last Babenberg Duke, Frederick II, known as Frederick the Quarrelsome, is buried here.
 A former ruler of the country he died in 1246 and is buried in a romanesque sculptured tombstone in the middle of the Chapter House.
 It's a lovely, peaceful and contemplative space within the monastery.

 How To Make Photos Under Low Light Conditions Without A Tripod